CrazyFedde/docs/commands.md

 <a name="broadcastsend"></a>
 ### Broadcast Send

-Broadcasts the message linked to the given ID, if the ID is valid the message linked to the ID will be broadcasted to every server the bot is apart of, it will send the message to five servers at a time, with half a second interval.
+Broadcasts the message linked to the given ID.
+If the ID is valid the message linked to that ID will be broadcasted to every server the bot is in.
+The message will be sent to five servers at a time, with 0.5 second delay.

 #### Usage

-    ;broadcastsend <id>
+    ;broadcastsend <ID>

 #### Aliases